Assessment, Treatment and Recovery

 Can you choose your own Osteopath after a Road Traffic Accident?
 Yes

-Will your insurance cover your treatment at Manchester Osteopaths?
+Will your insurance cover your treatment at Deansgate Osteopathic Clinic?
 This depends on your policy and insurance claim, if you are offered treatment then usually yes, check with you insurance company, often insurance companies have a working relationship with clinics and pay direct to recommended clinic.

 When it comes to getting treatment and compensation from a road traffic accident if you fulfil the following criteria then you will usually get treatment and car cover etc.